 If you have been looking for a way to generate a steady income that will grow, then real estate investment may be just what you need.
 When you become a landlord and collect rent, you can supplement your lifestyle with passive income.
 Such income will set you up for lifelong financial security.
 The profit you earn from rent payments is categorized as passive income.
 Passive income gets taxed less than ordinary active income, good news for anyone who wants to keep more of their wealth.

 New York City’s rental market is one of the most expensive in the world, and for a good reason.
 The competition is steep, and the cost of living is high.
-With NYC offering some of the best career opportunities and salaries that are uncommon elsewhere, residents are prepared to pay for the convenience of living close to everything.
+With NYC offers some of the best career opportunities and salaries, tenants are prepared to pay a premium for the opportunity.

 For investors, the appeal of NYC rental properties is timeless.
 As people relocate to New York for its lucrative opportunities, owning rental properties and collecting rent from tenants allows you to profit from a passive stream of dependable income.